abhiwand/atk/doc/source/ds_dflw.rst

     The row sequence of the data is NOT guaranteed to match the sequence of the input file.
+    When the data is spread out over multiple clusters, the original sequence of rows from the raw data is lost.

 .. only:: html